strapi/strapi/docs/3.0.0-beta.x/guides/error-catching.md

 }
 ```

-And fianlly you have to enable the middleware.
+And finally you have to enable the middleware.

 **Path —** `./config/environments/**/middleware.json`